MarkusLucero/ChatApp/frontend/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-npm install or yarn install will download all dependencies

-npm run or yarn run will start the app
+## Starting the webserver
+To start the frontend webserver, type npm install followed by npm run

 #### install new packages or current packages whilst inside frontend folder and not in the main folder.